Recipient of the Order of Industrial Service Merit, Bronze Tower (2021)

 Symposium

-Dean of Philosophy House
+Dean of Philosophy House, Fujairah, UAE

 Professor, Department of Philosophy, University of Damascus